-If you are eyeball deep in your first year of teaching, then chances are you have been really feeling that first year learning curve.
-There are never too many resources to help you in the early years of your teaching career, so we are here to provide you with some lesson planning/structure advice.
+If you are eyeball deep in your first year of teaching, then chances are you have been feeling that first year learning curve.
+There are never too many resources to help you in the early years of your teaching career.
+We are here to provide new teachers with some lesson planning tips.
 You’ve been doing lesson planning just long enough now to start getting a feel for how to build individual units into larger, more integrated unit planning.
 The standards make more sense now that you’ve spent time translating them into lessons.
-In short, you’re at a good place for evolving to the next level of planning.
+In short, you’re at a good place for evolving to the next level of lesson planning.

 How to Step Up Your Game?

 There are a few measured ways to level up in lesson planning.